Apple, Amazon and more react to YouTube HQ shooting

 With the shooting striking at the heart of Silicon Valley, many of tech's biggest names have used Twitter to speak out on the situation.
 Among the most notable are Tim Cook and Jeff Bezos, the CEOs of Apple and Amazon, respectively.

 Jack Dorsey, co-founder and CEO of Twitter, took to his platform to send condolences, and to ensure the community that Twitter will proactively be stopping the spread of fake news surrounding the incident.
-He was joined by Dara Khosrowshahi, CEO of Uber.
+He was joined by Dara Khosrowshahi, CEO of Uber, and Satya Nadella, CEO of Microsoft.

 Google CEO Sundar Pichai, speaking for himself and YouTube head Susan Wojcicki, spoke out in support of YouTube staff and in gratitude to the first responders.